- With trainers and coaches, teach staff members the importance of viewing the outdoors as an extension of the learning environment.

 - Talk to staff and families about the importance of outdoor spaces.
 Consider holding some staff meetings or professional development outdoors.

-As outdoor environments are often shared across classrooms, your coordination and leadership is central here; you must help provide a collective vision for the outdoor spaces.
+As outdoor environments are often shared across classrooms, your coordination and leadership are central here; you must help facilitate a collective vision among staff for the outdoor spaces.
 Model curiosity and problem solving as you work with staff members.
 When a space needs arranging or rearranging, with the help of trainers or coaches bring all relevant staff members together to list all the activities, events, and materials that the space should accommodate.
 Use that list to set goals for the space and clearly define spaces that serve different functions.
-Also, keep open lines of communication across staff members who work different shifts in the same space.
+Also, keep open lines of communication between staff members who work different shifts in the same space.
 It is important that all staff members understand the purposes behind environmental arrangement.
 For shared outdoor spaces, make sure to open the lines of communication among all adults who share the space.
+At times you may need to facilitate communication and negotiation about shared outdoor spaces.

 Watch the following videos to see examples of high-quality outdoor environments.
 Think about how you could work with staff to offer the kinds of experiences seen here.